 - Add the melted chocolate to the egg mixture, whisking to combine.
 Cool for another 10 minutes.

-- Beat the cream in a cold bowl using a hand mixer or a stand mixer fitted with the whisk attachment until stiff peaks form.
+- Beat 1 cup of the cream in a cold bowl using a hand mixer or a stand mixer fitted with the whisk attachment until stiff peaks form.

 - Fold the whipped cream into the chocolate mixture with a spatula, then pour into the pie crust.
 Cover with plastic wrap and place in the fridge for 3 to 4 hours or overnight to set up.

-- Beat the remaining cream in a cold bowl using a hand mixer or a stand mixer fitted with the whisk attachment until soft peaks form.
+- Beat the remaining 1 cup of cream in a cold bowl using a hand mixer or a stand mixer fitted with the whisk attachment until soft peaks form.
 Add the powdered sugar and vanilla extract, then continue to beat until stiff peaks form.

 - Pile the whipped cream on the chilled pie and top with chocolate curls before slicing and serving.